jason-nordheim/mongo-course/02-ModelingData.md

 - Syntax: `Timestamp(11421532)`
 - Details:
   - Guaranteed to be unique, even documents created in th same command will have slightly different timestamps by leveraging an ordinal value.

+#### Limitations

+- Internally, Date objects are stored as a signed 64-bit integer representing the number of milliseconds since the Unix epoch (Jan 1, 1970).
+- Not all database operations and drivers support the full 64-bit range.
+You may safely work with dates with years within the inclusive range 0 through 9999.

 ### Embedded Documents